 Since turbulence is a nonequilibrium state in the sense that there is a macroscopic flow of energy coming into the system by external forces and going out by viscosity, the ensemble model for thermal equilibrium states such as the microcanonical or canonical ensemble model can not be applied.
 A mathematically rigorous choice of the ensemble is a stationary probability measure on the state space.
-The analysis related to the stationary probability measure for the NS turbulence is quite difficult, but see Ref.~\cite{Bedrossian2021batchelor} for a recent related analysis on the passive scalar turbulence.
+The analysis related to the stationary probability measure for the NS turbulence is quite difficult, but see Ref.~\cite{Bedrossian2022batchelor} for a recent related analysis on the passive scalar turbulence.
 There is an idea of representing the stationary probability measure by periodic orbits.
 See, e.g., Ref. \cite{KawaharaKida2001}.
 The periodic orbits were searched numerically, however, the search becomes hard with the increase of the Reynolds number.
 When we consider the external forcing as a random field in space and time, the probability measure is attributed to trajectories in the state space.
 The Martin-Siggia-Rose-Janssen-de Dominicis procedure \cite{MartinSiggiaRose1973,Janssen1976,deDominicis1976} may be used to treat the problem in a field-theoretic formalism.
 Recently, a nonperturbative renormalization group analysis has been attempted within the formalism\cite{CanetDelamotteWschebor2016}.
+The entropy method (EM) is one of the methods that treat the probability measure on the state space in an explicit manner\cite{EdwardsMcComb1969}.
+The relation between EM and the model in this study will be discussed in Sec.~\ref{sec:discussions}.
 In statistical closure approaches, one abandons the idea of specifying the ensemble of states or trajectories and resorts to derive closed relations between low order moments upon some assumptions for the approximation.
 Especially, Lagrangian spectral (two-point) closures such as the abridged Lagrangian history direct interaction approximation\cite{Kraichnan1965} and the Lagrangian renormalized approximation (LRA)\cite{Kaneda1981} are capable of deriving the Kolmogorov spectrum up to the estimate of the universal constant.
 See Ref.~\cite{Zhou2021} for a comprehensive review of the statistical closure approaches.
 Although turbulence has been studied from various aspects, it may be said that there is no established statistical theory of turbulence that can compare with the ensemble models in the equilibrium statistical mechanics as of now.